Quadratic fields, Artin-Schreier extensions, and Bell numbers: Acknowledgements

 \section{Acknowledgements}

-The author would like to thank Prof. Ken-ichi Bannai for his careful reading of the manuscript and giving many valuable comments.
-The author would like to thank also Prof. Takashi Hara, Prof. Tomoya Machide, Mr. Hideki Matsumura, and Mr. Takuya Aoki for their interest on this work.
-The author would like to thank also Prof. Masataka Ono for pointing out errors in the previous manuscript.
+The author would like to thank Ken-ichi Bannai and anonymous referees for their careful reading of early manuscripts of this paper and giving many valuable comments.
+The author would like to thank also Takashi Hara, Tomoya Machide, Hideki Matsumura, and Takuya Aoki for their interest in this work.
+The author would like to thank also Masataka Ono for pointing out errors in an early manuscript of this paper.

 \begin{bibdiv} \begin{biblist} \bibselect{polyexp} \end{biblist} \end{bibdiv}